toshi0383/abceed/README.md

 This is a proof of concept project which demonstrates:

-### 1. basic architecture pattern of MVVM with Clean Architecture extension.
+### 1. A basic implementation pattern of MVVM with Clean Architecture extension.

 It has: